 Evaluative Mediation

 In this situation, the mediator is more engaged.
 They may offer recommendations or outline what a reasonable resolution might be.
+Effectively giving their own opinion.
 This form is commonly used in cases with a litigation aspect, such as civil mediation in the UK.
+It is important to note, the mediator will only use this approach, if they had been asked to before the mediation commenced.

 Transformative Mediation